 Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury is part of the Military Health System, which provides a 'continuum of care' - from initial accession to deployment to discharge.
 The DCoE works across the entire continuum of care to promote resilience, rehabilitation, and reintegration for warriors, families, and veterans with psychological health concerns and traumatic brain injuries.

 Alternate contact: Resources@DCoEOutreach.org

 USACares Warrior Treatment Today pays essential household bills while a wounded service member or veteran is attending residential treatment for TBI or PTSD.Online: http://www.usacares.org/?page_id=136

 The Home Base Program is a partnership between the Red Sox Foundation and Massachusetts General Hospital.
 The program is dedicated to improving the lives of veterans of the Afghanistan and Iraq wars who are suffering from deployment-related post-traumatic stress disorder or traumatic brain injury.
 The program has multiple components, including clinical care, family support, research, education, and community outreach, which are available to residents of New England.

 Higher Ground is a recreational rehabilitation program specializing in serving service members with traumatic brain injuries, PTSD, polytrauma, blindness, and mental illness.
 The program combines outdoor sports with family/coping therapies.

 Paws and Effect

-TRICARE is the health care program for military members and their families.
+TRICARE is a health care program for military members and their families.
 The program is divided into three regions (North, South, and West), and offers overseas assistance.

 The Sexual Assault Prevention and Response Office (SAPRO) is responsible for oversight of the Department's sexual assault policy.
 SAPRO works hand-in-hand with the Services and the civilian community to develop and implement innovative prevention and response programs.